alt236/EasyCursor---Android/README.md

 The logic behind a boolean is as follows: `true==1` and `false!=1` where 1 is a number.

-##Accessing an EasyCursor's EasyQueryModel and re-querying
+##Accessing an EasyCursor's EasyQueryModel, saving it and replaying
 If the cursor has been generated via an EasyQueryModel, then you can access the model like this:

 ```